 The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
 As of December 31, 2013 Numerica Credit Union had $5.46 million in non-current loans and owned real-estate with $153.37 million in equity and loan loss allowances on hand to cover it.
 This gives Numerica Credit Union a Texas Ratio of 3.56% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for Numerica Credit Union held steady from 3.14% as of December 31, 2012 to 3.56% as of December 31, 2013, resulting in a negative change of 13.36%.
-This indicates that the balance sheet and financial strength for Numerica Credit Union has held steady in recent periods.
+The Texas Ratio for Numerica Credit Union experienced no significant changes from 3.14% as of December 31, 2012 to 3.56% as of December 31, 2013, resulting in a negative change of 13.36%.
+This indicates that the balance sheet and financial strength for Numerica Credit Union has had no significant changes in recent periods.